rticommunity/rticonnextdds-examples/examples/connext_dds/printing_qos/README.md

-In addition to new APIs, when logging verbosity is set to at least LOCAL, and category is set to API, the QoS configuration being used by an entity is logged when the entity is created and when the QoS is updated (via the set_qos operation).
+In addition to new APIs, when logging verbosity is set to at least LOCAL, and category is set to API, the QoS configuration being used by an entity is logged when the entity is created or when the QoS is updated (via the set_qos operation).

 ## Example Description